ahmadhusain/text-summarization/quiz.md

     - [ ] Output gate
     - [ ] Hidden gate
     - [ ] Input gate

+![](assets/encode-decode.jpeg)

 4. We can't use a reguler LSTM network to map a fixed-length input with a fixed length output where the length of input and output may differ.
 This is why sequence to sequence model is used to address the problem like that.
-Suppose you build an encoder-decoder model for machine translation.
+Suppose you build an encoder-decoder model for machine translation (refer to the image above).

-![](assets/encode-decode.jpeg)

 This model is a "conditional language model" in the sense that the encoder portion (show in green) is modeling the probability of the input sentence of x.
 Is it the statement is correct?
-    - [ ] TRUE
+    - [ ] TRUE, the encoder reads the entire input sequence and encodes it into the context vector.
-    - [ ] FALSE
+    - [ ] FALSE, because the step to generate the output sequence is on decoder model.

 5. Compare to the encoder-decoder model shown in question number 4 (which does not use an attention mechanism), we expect the attention model to have the greatest advantage when:
    - [ ] The input sequence length, is large.